 Substratum is defined as something that underlies or serves as a basis or foundation.
 A substrate can be plastic, carbon fiber, aluminum or any of a variety of steels.
 When analyzing damage of the vehicle and deciding how to repair it, the first thing that needs to be done is to identify what material is under that paint.

-While some auto paint shops in Burbank may choose minimal preparation to be faster, Regal Repair always takes the time to makes sure the existing surface is perfect before applying the first drop of paint.
+While some auto paint shops may choose minimal preparation to be faster, Regal Repair always takes the time to makes sure the existing surface is perfect before applying the first drop of paint.
 We'll do any necessary body repair, sand, repair chips and scratches, and add protective surface sealant as part of our preparation process.
 Once the surface is ready, your car is ready to be painted.
 With your chosen color and style of paint, we'll enter the paint bay and protect all sensitive areas before applying the paint in a smooth and even coat.